base/base/docs/specs/governance/alligator.md

 ## Storage

-The `Alligator` contract MUST be able to store delegations and checkpoints.
+The `Alligator` contract MUST be able to store subdelegation rules and checkpoints.
 These storage variables MUST be defined as in the [`GovernanceToken`](gov-token.md) and use the same types:

 ```solidity
 // Addresses that had their delegation state migrated from the `GovernanceToken` to the `Alligator`.